aitorfi/my-it-knowledge-base/software-development/clean-code/functions.md

 ## Function Arguments

+It's best to have as few function arguments as possible.

 > The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
 More than three (polyadic) requires very special justification - and then shouldn't be used anyway.
 >
 > \- Robert C. Martin, Clean Code (page 40)

 > Arguments are even harder from a testing point of view.
 Imagine the difficulty of writing all the test cases to ensure that all the various combinations of arguments work properly.
 If there are no arguments this is trivial.
 If there's one argument, it's not too hard.
 With two arguments the problem gets a bit more challenging.
 With more than two arguments, testing every combination of appropriate values can be daunting.
 >